Indian state's beef ban to boost chicken sales

 “We are expecting chicken consumption to increase in Maharashtra after a month, as it is a direct alternative to beef,” said Prasanna Pedgaonkar, deputy general manager at chicken processor Venky‘s.

-Overall consumption in the state could rise 5-8 percent within a month, said Dinesh Bhosale, the South Asia sales head of AB Vista, an animal feed supplier based in Britain.
+Overall consumption in the state could rise 5 percent to 8 percent within a month, said Dinesh Bhosale, the South Asia sales head of AB Vista, an animal feed supplier based in Britain.

-Even without a ban on beef, which is particularly popular in the southern and northeastern parts of India and tends to be cheaper than mutton and chicken, India’s poultry output has been scaling annual records, as higher incomes boost demand for meat in the world’s second-most populous country.
+Even without a beef ban, India’s poultry output has been scaling annual records, as higher incomes boost demand for meat in the world’s second-most populous country.

 Broiler production will hit a new high of 3.9 million tonnes in 2015, the U.S. Department of Agriculture estimated in October.